 1806 By 1806, the town realized a need for an educational institution and the Rural Academy was established as one of 27 Land Grant Academies.
-It was possibly log buildings on Lot Number five in the original Town of Clarksville and a two-story brick building which could accommodate about 100 students.
+It was possibly log buildings on Lot Number Five in the original Town of Clarksville and a two-story brick building that could accommodate about 100 students.

 1811 A charter issued in the Public Acts of Tennessee replaces the Rural Academy with Mount Pleasant Academy.